VouillamozHugo/WP-editor-shell/README.md

 # WP-editor-shell

-Python script to automaticly get a reverse shell from WP theme editor page
+A python script to automatically get a reverse shell from the Wordpress theme editor page

 ## Description
 This script was created to simplify the creation of a reverse shell from a Wordpress dashboard editor page.
 It allows the user to update the page 404 of a theme and replace the content with `<?php system($_GET["cmd"]);?>` which then allow command execution on the page.